FlowLLM-AI/flowllm/docs/vector_store.md

 )

 # Pass to vector store (example with LocalVectorStore)
-# You can also use: ChromaVectorStore, EsVectorStore, or MemoryVectorStore
+# You can also use: ChromaVectorStore, EsVectorStore, QdrantVectorStore, or MemoryVectorStore
 vector_store = LocalVectorStore(
     embedding_model=embedding_model,
     store_dir="./vector_store"